 The church building will slowly be re-opening for services, please check our weekly newsletter for the most up to date services

-The tea rooms have now re-opened for a take-away service, there is some inside and outside seating available, but please adhere to social distancing rules.
-We hope to open fully in the coming weeks.
+The tea rooms have now re-opened for a take-away and seated service, please adhere to social distancing rules.

 Our life together at St Mary’s is funded by donations from regular worshippers, friends of the Church and visitors.
 We know that during the outbreak it is going to be difficult financially for many, including us here at St. Mary’s.
 We will be making reductions to our outgoings, as many will be and we understand if you need to reduce your giving.